How to Prepare Your Investment Portfolio for a Recession

 When you meet with your financial advisor, portfolio rebalancing will be a regular part of your discussion.
 You will rebalance back to your target investment model.
 Rebalancing is the process of adjusting the weight of each of your asset classes to match your original or revised target asset allocation.
 How often you rebalance your portfolio depends on several factors, though most financial advisors recommend rebalancing your portfolio one to four times per year.
 Rebalancing on a set schedule lets you take advantage of market volatility.
 Rebalancing during market swings is fortified by your comfort level with your risk tolerance and knowing the amount of volatility you are comfortable with.

-Once you create a long-term plan with a financial advisor, you can review your plan periodically to ensure you are still comfortable and on the chosen path.
+Once you create a long-term plan with a financial advisor, you can review your plan periodically to help ensure you are still comfortable and on the chosen path.
 Knowing that the business cycle will happen is a part of the plan.
 Reviewing factors like your time horizon may signal that you should reduce your risk if you are closer to retirement or were uncomfortable after the last market swing.
 A discussion with a professional often leads to a less emotional reaction.
 Seeing the market go down and wanting to get out is normal.
-Working with a financial professional to help you make decisions can prevent you from making a knee-jerk reaction to what is happening in the markets.
+Working with a financial professional to help you make decisions can help prevent you from making a knee-jerk reaction to what is happening in the markets.

 Historically, investors who hold on to their investments through recessions see their portfolios completely recover.
 Recessions do not last forever; if a recession pushes your value down, selling those investments makes your losses permanent.
 Sometimes, however, knowing this is not always enough.